falreis/CarND-Vehicle-Detection/writeup_report.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+From the positive detections I created a heatmap in the `heatmap` and `heatimg` functions and set the thresholded to identify vehicle positions, and reduce false positives.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+I constructed bounding boxes (`heatimg` function) to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+Here are six frames and their corresponding vehicles found and heatmaps:

 ![Heatmap Image 1][image16]
 ![Heatmap Image 2][image17]